itstheanalogkid/ansible_jrg4/README.md

 # Theory

-This is a work-in-progress collection of Ansible roles designed to manage the Cisco IOS configuration for Communication Services devices:
+This is a collection of Ansible roles designed to manage the Cisco IOS configuration for Communication Services devices:

 * Cisco VG204XM
 * Cisco VG310